mmphego/computer-pointer-controller/README.md

 ```

-## Benchmarks
-*TODO:* Include the benchmark results of running your model on multiple hardwares and multiple model precisions.
-Your benchmarks can include: model loading time, input/output processing time, model inference time etc.

-## Results
-*TODO:* Discuss the benchmark results and explain why you are getting the results you are getting.
-For instance, explain why there is difference in inference time for FP32, FP16 and INT8 models.

-## Stand Out Suggestions
-This is where you can provide information about the stand out suggestions that you have attempted.

-### Async Inference
-If you have used Async Inference in your code, benchmark the results and explain its effects on power and performance of your project.

 ## Edge Cases
 - Multiple People Scenario: If we encounter multiple people in the video frame, it will always use and give results one face even though multiple people detected,
 - No Head Detection: it will skip the frame and inform the user

-## Area of Improvement:
+## Future Improvement
 - [Intel® VTune™ Profiler](https://software.intel.com/content/www/us/en/develop/tools/vtune-profiler/choose-download.html): Profile my application and locate any bottlenecks.
-- Gaze estimations: We could revisit the logic of detemining and calculating the coordinates as it is a bit flaky.
+- Gaze estimations: We could revisit the logic of determining and calculating the coordinates as it is a bit flaky.
 - lighting condition: We might use HSV based pre-processing steps to minimize error due to different lighting conditions.

 ## Reference
 - [OpenCV Face Recognition](https://www.pyimagesearch.com/2018/09/24/opencv-face-recognition/)
 - [Tracking your eyes with Python](https://medium.com/@stepanfilonov/tracking-your-eyes-with-python-3952e66194a6)
 - [Real-time eye tracking using OpenCV and Dlib](https://towardsdatascience.com/real-time-eye-tracking-using-opencv-and-dlib-b504ca724ac6)